AI Writing

 Submit for a Chance to Get Published: AI Writing Prompts

 Teens ages 13-19 can respond to several writing prompts about AI on Write the World.
 Update: submissions are now closed.
-See some of the standout pieces in the upcoming May issue of the Write the World Review.
+See some of the standout pieces in issue 6.1 of the Write the World Review.

 Educators: Looking for more resources for your classroom?
 Check out the teaching writing resources.